 The State Government’s landfill levy is also included in your waste charge.
 This is a levy that is imposed on all councils by the State Government, which covers the cost of disposing waste into landfill.
 The funds are transferred to the State Government’s Sustainability Fund.

 The Waste management charge for a property is calculated by multiplying the number of bins at a property by the type of bin (e.g., 120L).

 As an example, if the number of bins on your property is 1 and the bin type you have is a 120L bin, then your Waste management charge will be $477.
 We calculate this amount by multiplying the number of bins on your property by the cost for the type of bins on the property ($477).

 The Fire Services Property Levy is collected in your rates on behalf of the State Government.
 This funds the Metropolitan Fire Brigade and the Country Fire Authority (CFA).

 The Fire services property levy (residential) for a property is calculated by multiplying the property’s CIV by the levy amount.

 As an example, if your individual property CIV is judged to be $1,400,000, then your Fire Services Property Levy will be $191.20.
 This amount is calculated by multiplying the levy amount (0.000053) by your Individual property CIV, and then adding the fixed charge ($117).

 The Fire Services Property Levy is not subject to rate capping and the amount is determined by the State Government.
 For more information, see the State Revenue Office Victoria website-external site.

 Objecting to a valuation

-If you wish to object to the Valuer-General Victoria’s valuation of your property, you can lodge an objection with Council’s Revenue and Property Services unit.
-You must lodge an objection within 2 months of the issue date of your valuation and rates notice.
+If you wish to object to the Valuer-General Victoria’s valuation of your property, you can lodge an objection with the Valuer-General Victoria within 2 months of the issue date of your valuation and rates notice.
 You can lodge an objection on the Victorian Government’s Rating valuation objections website-external site.